crispinprojects/notification-tester/README.md

 # Notification Tester

-Notification Tester is a small Linux GTK4 application for sending notications using either libnotify and GNotication.
+Notification Tester is a small Linux GTK4 application for sending notications using either libnotify and GNotification.

 ![](notification-tester.png)